twymer/diamonds-js/README.md

 Play it
 -------

-A (probably) up to date version is on my site at [http://tylerwymer.com/diamonds/index.html](http://tylerwymer.com/diamonds/index.html).
+Diamonds is playable at [http://twymer.github.io/diamonds-js/](http://twymer.github.io/diamonds-js/).

 It can also be opened locally as everything needed is included.